raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 ---

 This activity can be completed in an afternoon.
-Organise your students into teams of two to four, and let us guide them through writing a short Python program to show a personal message and the air temperature on the Astro Pi.
+Organise your students into teams of two to four, and let us guide them through writing a short Python program to show a personal message and the relative humidity on the Astro Pi.

 Read the [official guidelines document](https://astro-pi.org/wp-content/uploads/2018/09/Astro_Pi_Mission_Zero_Guidelines_2018_19_V12_pages.pdf){:target="_blank"} for Mission Zero.